The Eric And Wendy Schmidt Fund For Strategic Innovation

 3. Schmidt Science Fellows: Commitment to interdisciplinary postdoctoral research moving beyond PhD field of study

-Key Insight from Leadership: Eric Schmidt's public statements emphasize the importance of AI and emerging technologies in reshaping "national security, economy, and society" - projects that address these intersections are central to the fund's strategy.
+Key Insight from Leadership: Eric Schmidt's public statements emphasise the importance of AI and emerging technologies in reshaping "national security, economy, and society" - projects that address these intersections are central to the fund's strategy.

 Key Takeaways for Grant Writers